Nolrai/voice-box/docs/tech/DollHearing_Tech.md

 | Sensor | Hair cells (displacement magnitude) | Ink–metal traces (phase shift between oscillators) |
 | Primary data | Loudness, envelope, rhythm | Phase drift, coherence, detuning |
 | Perceptual space | Time domain | Frequency / phase domain |

-Where humans hear power, Dolls hear alignment; where we perceive loudness, they perceive coherence.
-Two signals that are "in phase" feel harmonious or stable to a Doll; out-of-phase signals are jarring or painful.

----

 ## 2. Material and Mechanical Basis